panzerdp/dmitripavlutin.com/content/posts/148-unknown-vs-any/index.md

 ## 2. The mental model of *unknown* vs *any*

-To be honest, I had difficulties understanding `unknown`.
-Why does it make a difference from `any`, since both types accept any value?
+To be honest, I had difficulties understanding `unknown` when I had been learning it.
+How does it differ from `any`, since both types accept any value?

 Here's the rule that had helped me understand the difference: